There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 You can usually apply if:

 Even if you’ve had missed payments, defaults, or a County Court Judgment (CCJ), you may still qualify.
-If you’ve recently gone through bankruptcy or an IVA, your options might be more limited, but there are lenders who specialise in those situations too.
+If you’ve recently gone through bankruptcy or an IVA, your options might be more limited, but there are finance partners who specialise in those situations too.

-Motorly works with lenders who understand real-life situations.
+Motorly works with finance partners who understand real-life situations.
 The goal is to find a deal that suits you, not force you into one that doesn’t.

 What Lenders Really Look For (Beyond Your Credit Score)

-While your credit score plays a role in the decision-making process, it’s far from the only thing lenders care about.
+While your credit score plays a role in the decision-making process, it’s far from the only thing finance partners care about.
 It’s not all about your credit rating.
 In fact, many will dig deeper to get a fuller picture of your financial situation.

 One of the first things they’ll look at is employment stability.
 If you’ve been in the same job for a while, especially six months or more, it shows consistency and reliability, which helps build confidence in your ability to keep up with repayments.